FLOWERS

 • 4.
 Mini Complete: a miniature arrangement of tiny flowers - not over 4” in any direction

 • 6.
-Hanging Flower Ball: centre of oasis hanging from fishing line, can use any flower of the same colour/shade - 5-7 inches in diameter
+Hanging Flower Ball: centre of oasis hanging from fishing line, can use any flower of the same colour/ shade, 5-7" in diameter

 • 7.
 “Lonesome Beauty”: single bloom (other than a rose)